March 30, 2018

 Fortunately, most of the triggers that contribute to eyelid twitches or eye twitching are caused by external factors that can easily be addressed by making lifestyle-related changes; consider the following suggestions:

 We all experience stress at some point in our lives, and for some, the physical result of stress is myokymia, or eye twitching.
-Research demonstrates that eye twitching is a common symptom of stress and is often associated with physical stress, such as eye strain.
+Research demonstrates that it is a common symptom of stress and is often associated with physical stress, such as eye strain.

-To minimize the risk of eye twitching caused by eye strain, experts recommend taking periodic breaks from digital screens.
+To minimize the risk of this condition caused by eye strain, experts recommend taking periodic breaks from digital screens.
 Specifically, doctors recommend taking 20 to 30-second breaks every 15-20 minutes to focus on an object that is at least 15 feet away as a way of reducing eye stress and myokymia.

-Exhaustion, regardless of reason, can trigger eye twitching.
-Sleep experts recommend 7 to 8 hours of sleep each night as a way to reduce the risk of eye twitching.
+Exhaustion, regardless of reason, can trigger this eye condition.
+Sleep experts recommend 7 to 8 hours of sleep each night as a way to reduce the risk.

 Caffeine is a stimulant and alcohol is a depressant, both can contribute to eye twitching or twitching of the eyelids.
-If you are experiencing frequent eye twitching, experts recommend reducing your intake of chocolate, coffee, tea, and other sources of caffeine for a week or two; they offer the same recommendation for alcohol.
+If you are experiencing it frequently, experts recommend reducing your intake of chocolate, coffee, tea, and other sources of caffeine for a week or two; they offer the same recommendation for alcohol.

 Several factors, including most of those mentioned above, can leave your eyes feeling dry or “gritty”, which can also contribute to twitching of the eyes.
 If this is the case, your eye doctor will be able to complete a dry eye exam and recommend eye drops designed to stop eye twitching by restore moisture to your eyes.